| | Because in our 12 months in government we set an

 income generating avenues which will improve the lifestyles of ordinary

+Fijians by providing them opportunities to raise their income levels.
 An area of concern to the Fijian people is their lack of

 participation in business.
 This has lagged behind on account of their